LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

    employer object information is invalid.
 However, it doesn't yet contain the code to save a valid object.
 Use ``employerRepository`` and the appropriate method to do so.

-#. ``displayViewEmployer`` will be in charge of rendering an a page to view the contents of an individual
+#. ``displayViewEmployer`` will be in charge of rendering a page to view the contents of an individual
    employer object.
 It will make use of that employer object's ``id`` field to grab the correct information from ``employerRepository``. ``optEmployer`` currently initialized to ``null``.
 Replace this using the ``.findById()`` method with the right argument to look for the given employer object from